Progressive metal: History

-Progressive metal also found a home in the growing U.S. speed metal movement, influencing popular heavy metal bands like Megadeth, with its acclaimed album Rust in Peace (1990), together with Metallica and its famous album ...And Justice for All (1988).
-Among the other pioneering thrash metal bands, one of the most important is Canada's Voivod, with their complex and experimental style, full of psychedelic dissonances (Dimension Hatröss, 1988; Nothingface, 1989).
+Progressive metal also found a home in the growing U.S. thrash metal movement, and many bands of the genre released albums that drew elements and influences of progressive music, including the "Big Four" of thrash metal — Metallica (Ride the Lightning, 1984; Master of Puppets, 1986; ...And Justice for All, 1988), Slayer (Hell Awaits, 1985), Anthrax (Persistence of Time, 1990), and Megadeth (Rust in Peace, 1990).
+Bands that took a technical and progressive approach similar to the "Big Four" were Toxik (World Circus, 1987; Think This, 1989), Overkill (The Years of Decay, 1989), Dark Angel (Leave Scars, 1989; Time Does Not Heal, 1991), and Bay Area thrash metal bands Forbidden (Twisted into Form, 1990), Heathen (Victims of Deception, 1991), and, on some of their late 1980s and 1990s output, Testament.
+One of the most notable thrash metal bands outside of the U.S. is Canada's Voivod, with their complex and experimental style, full of psychedelic dissonances (Dimension Hatröss, 1988; Nothingface, 1989).
 "Math-metal" pioneers Watchtower, from Texas, took the concept of time-changes to a new level, combining thrash metal, syncopation and prog in their albums Energetic Disassembly (1985) and Control and Resistance (1989), giving rise to an extremely technical approach based on the rhythmic deconstruction typical in jazz fusion.
 This same direction in prog metal would be later integrated into death metal by bands such as Atheist (Unquestionable Presence, 1991), which would become known as technical death metal or progressive death metal.
 Bands which also explored fusion-inspired prog metal include most notably Death and Cynic.

 The major US bands that contribute to further delineating and developing the genre are Psychotic Waltz and Dream Theater.
 The former, with an approach halfway in between Watchtower and Fates Warning, produced A Social Grace (1990), melding their signature sound with the psychedelic Into the Everflow (1992), while the latter explored the legacy of the bands that preceded them while advancing their personal style with When Dream and Day Unite (1989).
 Both albums focused on keyboards and band members' instrumental skills.
 As for Dream Theater, their efforts resulted in two fundamental albums, which helped institutionalize classic progressive metal — Images and Words (1992) and Awake (1994).
+King's X, who emerged from a Christian rock background, incorporated their sound with influences of hard rock, metal, progressive rock, funk, soul and bands from The Beatles to U2 on their early albums — particularly their first three albums, Out of the Silent Planet (1988), Gretchen Goes to Nebraska (1989) and Faith Hope Love (1990) — before leaning more towards an alternative and grunge-inspired hard rock sound on their later output, including the highly-successful Dogman (1994).
+Other hard rock bands from this era that experimented with influences of progressive music into their sound include Europe, The Cult, Winger, Living Colour, Mr. Big, and Extreme.